 American skullcap is native to North America, but it is now widely cultivated in Europe and other areas of the world.
 It has been used for more than 200 years as a mild relaxant and as a therapy for anxiety, nervous tension, and convulsions.
-However, more research is needed to support that claim.
 Studies show American skullcap has significant antioxidant effects, and may help protect against neurological disorders, such as Alzheimer's disease, Parkinson's disease, anxiety, and depression.
 There's even some evidence to suggest that American skullcap may inhibit food allergic response.
 Today, other herbs (such as valerian) are more commonly used, although American skullcap may be combined with other calming herbs in some preparations.

 Most of the studies done on skullcap have examined Chinese skullcap.
 Native to China and parts of Russia, Chinese skullcap has been used in traditional Chinese medicine to treat allergies, infections, inflammation, cancer, and headaches.
 It may also have antifungal and antiviral effects.
 Animal studies suggest that Chinese skullcap may help reduce symptoms of diabetes and hypertension (high blood pressure), but scientists don't know if Chinese scullcap has the same effect in humans.
 In test tubes and animal studies, Chinese skullcap appears to have some cancer-fighting properties.
 More research is needed to determine any benefit.

-Awad R, Arnason JT, Trudeau V, Bergeron C, Budzinski JW, Foster BC, Merali Z. Phytochemical and biological analysis of skullcap (Scutellaria lateriflora L.): a medicinal plant with anxiolytic properties.
+Awad R, Arnason JT, Trudeau V, et al. Phytochemical and biological analysis of skullcap (Scutellaria lateriflora L.): a medicinal plant with anxiolytic properties.
 Phytomedicine.
-2003;10:640-9.
+2003;10:640-649.

 Cauffield JS, Forbes HJ.
 Dietary supplements used in the treatment of depression, anxiety, and sleep disorders.
 Lippincotts Prim Care Pract.
 1999;3:290-304.